twisted/txacme/docs/index.rst

   touch /srv/www/certs/example.com.pem

-.. note:: This endpoint uses the ``tls-sni-01`` challenge type to perform authorization for your domains; this requires that your server is reachable on port 443 for those domains (the actual port you listen on can be different, as long as you are forwarding port 443 connections to your listening port).
+.. note:: This endpoint uses the ``tls-sni-01`` challenge type to perform authorization for your domains; this requires that the endpoint is reachable on port 443 for those domains (the actual port you listen on can be different, as long as you are forwarding port 443 connections to your listening port).

-   If you have multiple applications, you can share a certificate directory between them, using ``le:`` on the application running on port 443 to keep the certificates up to date, and ``txsni:`` on the other applications to make use of the same certificates.
+   If you have multiple applications, you can share a certificate directory between them, using ``le:`` for the application running on port 443 to keep the certificates up to date, and ``txsni:`` for the other applications to make use of the same certificates.

 At startup, and periodically (every 24 hours), a check will be performed for